bus-api-provider-events — Bus Events API provider

 Missing or invalid bearer tokens return 401 invalid_auth.
 Missing listen scope for the requested event namespace returns 403 forbidden.
 Invalid event names return 400 bad_request, and wildcard names are rejected unless the deployment explicitly enables broad admin-only event scopes.

-GET /api/v1/events/stream?name=<event-name>&delivery=work&group=<group>&consumer=<consumer>
+GET /api/v1/events/stream?name=<event-name>&delivery=unicast&group=<group>&consumer=<consumer>

-Use work delivery when only one worker in a group should receive each event.
+Use unicast delivery when only one worker in a group should receive each event.
 If group is omitted, the provider uses default.
 If consumer is omitted, the provider uses default; long-running workers should set a stable consumer name for logs and backend diagnostics.
-Work streams use the same newline-delimited JSON framing as broadcast streams.
+Unicast streams use the same newline-delimited JSON framing as broadcast streams.
 Only one authorized consumer in the group receives each event.
 Use short stable URL-safe group and consumer names such as billing-worker or usage-collector-1.
 Avoid spaces, slashes, control characters, and secrets; backend-specific invalid names return 400 bad_request or a stream setup error.
-Invalid work group or consumer values return 400 bad_request; missing or underscoped authorization returns 401 or 403 before any stream is opened.
+Invalid group or consumer values return 400 bad_request; missing or underscoped authorization returns 401 or 403 before any stream is opened.

 name=<event-name>